ysun98/Contributions/issue_template.md

   instructions.
 My package is consistent with the _Bioconductor_ [Package Guidelines][1].

+- [ ] I understand that a minimum requirement for package acceptance is to pass R CMD check and R CMD BiocCheck with no ERROR or WARNINGS.
+  Passing these checks does not result in automatic acceptance.
+The package will then undergo a formal review and recommendations for acceptance regarding other Bioconductor standards will be addressed.

 - [ ] My package addresses statistical or bioinformatic issues related to the analysis and comprehension of high throughput genomic data.